Types of Trauma Disorders, Symptoms, and Therapy

 Symptoms of Trauma Disorders

-Each of the unique types of trauma disorders will encompass a range of symptoms and diagnostic criteria.
+Each of the unique types of trauma disorders include a range of symptoms and diagnostic criteria.

 • Impulsive behaviors